LovelaceAcademy/Learn/_posts/2021-08-22-minting-policies.markdown

 order: 2
 ---

 Minting is the action in which units of a custom token can be **created** or **destroyed** based on validation rules defined in a monetary **policy**.
-A blockchain with native asset support such as Cardano defines minting policies as a base-layer primitive, permitting anyone holding its principal token (i.e. ADA) to mint custom tokens grouped under a policy identifier.
+A blockchain with native asset support such as Cardano defines minting policies as a base-layer primitive, permitting anyone holding its principal token (i.e. ADA) to mint any number of custom tokens grouped under a `policyID` policy identifier and a specified `asset name`.

+## Fungible vs Non-Fungible

-These `policyID` policy identifiers paired with an `asset name` and details from the official [Token Registry](https://github.com/cardano-foundation/cardano-token-registry/tree/master/mappings) provides all the additional information for a custom token regardless of whether it is Fungible or Non-Fungible.
-This means that all custom tokens can be traced back to a specific policy and further, the same `policyID` can also be used to create other assets by using different asset names when minting.
+The combination of `policyID`, `asset name` and details from the official [Token Registry](https://github.com/cardano-foundation/cardano-token-registry) provides all the additional information for a custom token regardless of whether it is Fungible or Non-Fungible.

+Non Fungible Tokens (NFTs) provide uniqueness guarantees across the entire blockchain.
+This property of uniqueness can be defined using Multisig or Plutus Script policies.

-## Multisig aka Native Script Policies
+## Multisig Policies
 Cardano gives everyone the ability to define [Multisignature (multisig)](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md) validation scripts, which grants the ability to spend UTxOs at the corresponding multisig address **only** if the required signatures from one or more keys are provided, and optionally before (or after) a specified time has elapsed.

 Multisig scripts are simply JSON files such as the following example `atleast-2-before-41217687.script`.